ctr4si/MMN/README.md

 This project hosts the code and dataset for our paper.

 - Byeongchang Kim, Hyunwoo Kim and Gunhee Kim.
 Abstractive Summarization of Reddit Posts with Multi-level Memory Networks.
-In *arXiv*, 2018. [[arxiv]](https://arxiv.org/abs/1811.00783)
+In *NAACL-HLT*, 2019. [[arxiv]](https://arxiv.org/abs/1811.00783)

 We address the problem of abstractive summarization in two directions: proposing a novel dataset and a new model.
 First, we collected Reddit TIFU dataset, consisting of 120K posts from the online discussion forum Reddit.